-2. Right-click (CTRL/CMD + click) and select Add animation or click on the Animations icon in the context toolbar.
-This will open the animations sidebar.
+2. Right-click (CTRL/CMD + click) and select Add animation (or click the Insert button at the top of your screen, then select Animation).

 3. Click + to and select the animation you’d like to add.
 You’ll see a preview of the animation before it appears in the sidebar.

 4. To add additional animations, click + again.